AndrewLamWARC/react-state-demos/readme.md

 2. Not too much boilerplate

 3. One custom hook to consume each sub store's state and actions to modify state in components.
+The disadvantage of hooks is that they cannot be created conditionally or in loops.
+Keep this in mind.